 You’ve probably heard many times that you only have about 10 seconds to win or lose the reader.
-That means taking advantage of the real estate at the top of your resume (or in the first screen view of your LinkedIn profile or any web page).
+That means taking advantage of the real estate at the top of your resume.

 The mistake I see in the “profile” or “summary” section is vague information strung together through a series of keywords, with no specifics and no metrics.

 The people assessing you through your resume want to see exactly how your actions have impacted bottom line, and built business and profitability.
 By all means, use the relevant keywords and phrases your targeted research has uncovered, but also show them the numbers!